 Tip 1: Spacing

-When planting roses it is essential for them to be far enough apart to allow for good air circulation all round.
+When planting roses, they must be far apart to allow for good air circulation all around.
 They should be planted in full sun away from other plants that will smother their stems and compete for moisture and nutrients.

 Tip 2: Hygiene